Pathway to your home

 There are a few things that you’ll need to have in place before you can get started:

 - You’ll need a bank account.
-If you don’t have one, visit the MoneyAdviceService.org for useful information on how to set up an account.
+If you don’t have one, visit the MoneyHelper website for useful information on how to set up an account.

 - Make sure you have photo ID.
 This can be a passport or driver’s licence.
 If you’re not a UK citizen, you’ll need to show you have the Right to Rent and recourse to public funds.
-Visit Shelter for details.
+Visit Shelter's website for advice .

 - Do you have a current tenancy?
 If you do, make sure you’re keeping to the terms of your agreement as we’ll request a reference.